rokozeit/kindle-ha-dashboard/README.md

 }
 ```

-Feel free to configure these cards as you wish.
-You can e.g. group similar sensors like temperature in one card and switches in another.
-But be aware of the bad coding.
-You might find some features I did not intend. ;-)
+Feel free to configure these tabs and cards as you wish.

 # Final words
 > Use this project on your own risk.
 Do not expose secrets.
 Have fun.